nayaba/pw-wiki/README.md

 ---

 Remember, coding is a path of continuous learning.
 The more you practice, the better you'll get.
 So, stay curious, keep experimenting, and don't be afraid to make mistakes.
 See you in class!

+---
+**_*A note about plagiarism_**

+Picture this: even seasoned developers, the ones who've been in the trenches for years, sometimes need to look up how to do things.
+Like a line of code for finding even numbers, or centering a div on a webpage.
+Totally normal!
+The key, though, is they understand the code snippets they find online before they use them.

+You're on this adventure to become a bona fide code wizard.
+That means getting into the nitty-gritty, untangling bugs, and having those lightbulb moments when a concept clicks.
+It's not about learning to ask AI like ChatGPT, the right questions.
+If you're asking ChatGPT to generate code for you, it's crucial to recognize that you might be bypassing a valuable learning experience.
+Understanding the logic and thought process behind the code is what molds you into a developer.
+It's about understanding the answers so you can conjure up the solutions on your own.

+If you ever feel lost in the code forest, wave a flag!
+Your instructor is there to be your guide, your mentor.
+Reach out, ask questions, and get clarity.
+That's how you grow, how you get better, and how you truly learn to code.

+You've got this.
+And we're all here to support you on your journey to becoming a coding champ! 🚀